 The Kingdom of God Must Still be Preached Today

 One event preceding Christ’s Return is described in verse 14: “And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come.”
 The true gospel was foretold to be preached until “the end come.”
 This plainly means that someone will be preaching it now, in our present age, because the end has not yet come.
+But this will actually be done in the fullest sense after Christ returns.

 Remember, the end has not yet come.
 Therefore, The Restored Church of God is continuing this commission, boldly preaching this greatest of prophetic truths.
 The arrival of God’s kingdom is sure—it is certain!
 When it comes, you too can be a part of it.

 Cut off from God by sin (Isa.
 59:1-2), mankind has believed the lies of the god of this world for 6,000 years.
 The span of God’s plan with men encompasses 7,000 years.
 Few have understood this.
-Many have correctly understood at least some little of the verses describing Christ’s coming 1,000-year Reign, to begin at His Return (Rev. 20:4-6).
+Many have correctly understood at least some little of the verses describing Christ’s coming 1,000-year Reign, to begin at His Return to Jerusalem.
 But they know nothing of God allotting 6,000 years, or six millennial days of a “seven-day week,” to man’s rule, under Satan, prior to the seventh 1,000-year “day.”
 We are very near the end of the “sixth day.”

 Let’s understand!
 The Bible states, “But, beloved, be not ignorant of this one thing, that one day is with the Lord as a thousand years, and a thousand years as one day” (II Pet.
 3:8; Psa.
 90:4).
 Of course, most are “ignorant” of almost everything that the Bible teaches.